paulgibbs/achievements/readme.md

 Copies the `src` directory to the location specified by the `ACHIEVEMENTS_DIR` environment variable.

 ### `grunt watch:css`
 Watches for changes to the LESS files; compiles into CSS, and copies into the `src` directory.
 Also does a `rsync:everything`.
+USE THIS WHEN WORKING ON THE PLUGIN!

 ### `grunt watch:sync`
 Watches for changes to any files in the `src` directory, and rsyncs to the location specified by the `ACHIEVEMENTS_DIR` environment variable.
 USE THIS WHEN WORKING ON THE PLUGIN!